almostearthling/when-command-docs/install.rst

 .. [#autostart] Although an autostart entry is created, it remains inactive by default if the configuration is not modified in the applet settings.

+.. [#extrafiles] Not all ``rm`` operations listed here will actually have
+  effect: the instructions follow the most generic case, and some of the files listed here for deletion could be missing.